 George Lewis is Group Head, Wealth Management, RBC Financial Group.
 Mr. Lewis is also Chairman of RBC Asset Management Inc. Prior to his current appointment, Mr. Lewis was Head of Wealth Management for the Canadian Personal and Business segment of RBC FG, Canada's largest bank, as well as serving as Head of all Products for that segment.
 Formerly, he was Managing Director, Head of Institutional Equity Sales, Trading and Research with RBC Capital Markets and was Canada's top-rated analyst for three consecutive years.
 He has extensive experience in the investment industry and has a Master of Business Administration degree with distinction from Harvard University, a Bachelor of Commerce degree with high distinction from Trinity College at the University of Toronto and is a chartered financial analyst and chartered accountant, as well as being certified by the Institute of Corporate Directors.
 Mr. Lewis serves on the Board of Directors of the Bloorview Kids Foundation, the Anglican Diocese of Toronto Foundation and the Toronto Symphony Orchestra.
 He is a current member and Past Chair of the Bishop's Company of the Anglican Diocese of Toronto, and a member of the Cabinet and Patron of the United Way of Greater Toronto and Patron of Operation Springboard.

-Board/Committee Membership: 2009 Attendance:

-Board (since February 2005) 9 of 10 90%
+Board (since February 2005)

-Audit/Risk Committee (since February 2005) 5 of 5 100%
+Audit/Risk Committee (since February 2005)

-Investment Funds Oversight Committee (since March 2005) 3 of 3 100%
+Investment Funds Oversight Committee (since March 2005)

 Chair of Committee

 Principal Occupation: Group Head, Wealth Management, RBC Financial Group